Tips for Wild Harvesting Medicinal + Edible Herbs (How to Forage Wild Plants Successfully and Safely)

 For example, the leaves of the Arrowleaf Balsam Root plant that bursts forth each spring in our area (I recently discovered with awe), is a very useful plant.
 The leaves make great poultices and can also be useful in teas.
 The root, though, is resinous and just happens to contain compounds that help with respiratory disorders.
 I'll be experimenting with this plant this year!

-13) Watch the plants through each season.
+13) Watch the plants through each season, for a year.

 I loved watching the plants change from season to season in the Mojave.
-Many people think a Joshua tree looks the same all year round, but if you watch closely, there are changes!
+Many people think a Joshua tree looks the same all year round, but if you watch closely, there are plenty of changes!
 And the plant parts used may also change according to the season of the year.

 For example, you can harvest chaparral all year, but the very BEST time is in early spring when the yellow flowers are blooming.
 Juices are flowing, and the best medicine can be had from that plant at that time.